TheMisinformationGame/MisinformationGame/docs/GettingStarted.md

 </figure>

-## 3. Create a Study
+## 2. Create a Study
 {:#create}

-Studies in the Misinformation Game are created by editing the configuration spreadsheet in Google Sheets that you copied in [section 2](#copy-the-configuration).
+Studies are created by editing the configuration spreadsheet that you copied in [section 2](#copy-the-configuration).
 All settings for your study will be kept in this spreadsheet, and this spreadsheet can be shared with others so that they can test or edit your study.
 Your study configurations may also be shared alongside your published works to aid with reproducibility.

 The Google Sheets template contains 8 sheets.
-The first two sheets (titled **About** and **Overview**) provide you with information about how to use the template, as well as the design of your study (including whether there are any errors in the spreadsheet which will impact the running of the study).
+The first two sheets, **About** and **Overview**, provide you with information about how to use the template, as well as the design of your study (including whether there are any errors in the spreadsheet which will impact the running of the study).
 These sheets are locked, meaning you cannot (and should not) edit their contents.

-### 3.1.
+### 2.1.
 Give your Study a Name
 {:#create-name}

 The first step to editing your configuration will be to give